 MYTH: “HIV is a ‘gay’ or ‘LGBT’ disease.”

-MYTH: “I can tell if someone has HIV just by looking at them.”
+MYTH: “I can tell whether someone is HIV-positive just by looking at that them.”

 MYTH: “I only need to get tested once per year.”

 REALITY: Many people, including gay and bisexual men and transgender women, should consider getting tested more often than once per year, as HIV is especially prevalent in certain communities.
 Additionally, it is critical to remember that it may take up to three months for HIV to show up in your system.
 Again, talk to your doctor or provider!

 MYTH: “I see my doctor every year for a full physical.
 I am sure the HIV test is included.”

 REALITY: HIV screenings should be a routine part of your annual exam, but it may not always happen this way.
 Be sure to ask your healthcare provider about it just to be safe.
 People who are especially susceptible to contracting HIV should consider getting tested every three to six months.
 Talk to your doctor or provider!

 MYTH: “HIV drugs are poison.
 They will destroy your body.”

 REALITY: At the beginning of the HIV & AIDS epidemic, HIV medications were difficult to take and had debilitating side effects.
 Since then, scientists have created medications that have fewer side effects and are easier and safer to use.

 MYTH: “No matter what they say, HIV is a death sentence.”